beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 #### Debiasing Word Embeddings

 - bias here not meaning bias/variance,<span style="color:red"> means the gender, ethnicity, sexual orientation bias</span>.
-   - 比如 man: programmer as Woman: Homemaker; 比如 man: Doctor as Mother: Nurse; should be preferable output man as programmer and woman as programer
+   - 比如 man: programmer as Woman: Homemaker; 比如 man: Doctor as Mother: Nurse;
-- Word embeddings可以reflect gender, ethnicity ages... <span style="color:red"> biases of text used to train to model</span> as bias is related to socioeconomic status
+- Word embeddings可以reflect gender, ethnicity ages... <span style="color:red"> bias of text used to train model</span> as bias is related to socioeconomic status
-- we try to change learning algorithm to diminish as much as possible to eliminiate these types of undesirable biases
+- we try to change learning algorithm to eliminiate these types of undesirable biases
   - The bias the model pick up tend to reflect the biases in text written by people